 Hanging out with friends and people with like-minded ideas can help increase your emotional health and reduce the levels of cortisol, the stress hormone.
 Friends, especially, are proven to improve your overall well-being, boost your mood, and reduce stress.

-What sounds much better; dancing alone or dancing with your friends?
-For me, dancing with my friends makes me feel much better and relaxed than dancing alone does.
+What sounds much better, dancing alone or dancing with your friends?
+For me, dancing with my friends makes me feel much better and more relaxed than dancing alone does.

 6. Helps To Unwind

-Dancing puts you in a meditative state that can actually feel relaxing and calming than meditating while sitting still.
+Dancing puts you in a meditative state that can feel more relaxing and calmer than meditating while sitting still.
 If you’re a person who doesn’t like to sit still for meditation, dancing is a wonderful alternative for you.
 When you’re dancing, all your focus is on your breathing, movements, and performance.

 This process can help you unwind after a rough day.
 And if you’re dancing with your partner, all the good!
 What better way to feel connected with your partner and at the same time relax than swaying to the music?

 Dancing is an activity that requires a person to fully immerse themselves in their movements and music at the moment.
-Engaging in activities that make you feel happy can help you not only reduce stress, anxiety, and worries but can also provide you with an outlet to express your emotions and feelings in an artistic and productive way.
+Engaging in activities that make you feel happy can help you not only reduce stress, anxiety, and worries but can also provide you with an outlet to express your emotions and feelings artistically and productively.

-Not only it improves self-esteem and self-confidence, but it also helps in improving the self-image and self-worth of a person.
-So next time you feel stressed, close your eyes and let those muscles loose while swaying away with the music.
+So the next time you feel stressed, close your eyes and let those muscles loose while swaying away with the music.